-I recently took note of an article entitled 5 Myths About Introversion, by Lisa Petrilli (author of several books on the topic).
-Lisa has also written for the Harvard Business Review.
+We took note of an article entitled 5 Myths About Introversion by Lisa Petrilli (author of several books on the topic).

-As a recruiter, I’ve often been struck by how all my clients want someone who is “outgoing, open, personable, etc.” – all the traits that are characteristic of extroverts.
+As recruiters, we’ve often been struck by how all of our clients want someone who is “outgoing, open, personable, etc.” – all the traits that are characteristic of extroverts.

 Extroverts are in the majority.
 Depending on what authority you use, the percentage of extroverts in the general population is 60-75%.
 So, if everyone wants an extrovert in a leadership role, do the introverts have to settle for limited growth in their career?

-I am an extrovert, and my wife is an introvert.
-I derive energy from groups of people, and she does not.
+Take into consideration a hypothetical situation where a man is an extrovert and his wife is an introvert.
+He derives energy from groups of people, and she does not.
 She feels more comfortable and “recharged” in solo or one-on-one situations.
-Want to know what she does for her career?
-She is the Associated Dean of a University.
+Yet. the wife is the Associated Dean of a University.
 She comes in contact with large numbers of people regularly.
 Her frequent meetings involve 12-25 people.
 When she teaches, her classroom typically has 60 students, but she has spoken before hundreds, including commencement.
 How, as an introvert, does she handle this?

 As Petrilli points out, there are several myths (misconceptions) about introverts: